JohannesBuchner/BXA/_sources/index.rst.txt

        QQ-plots do not require binning and are more comprehensive than residuals.
        This will give you ideas on when to introduce more complex models, which may again be tested with model selection

+BXA shines especially

+* when systematically analysing a large data-set, or
+* when comparing multiple models, or
+* when analysing low counts data-set
+* when you don't want to babysit your fits
+* when you don't want to test MCMC chains for their convergence

 Usage
 --------